failnot3/theDTS1/README.md

-- 👋 Hi, I’m @theDTS1
+- 👋 Hi, I’m @theDTS1 - or as they call me IRL Drago Ivanov
-- 👀 I’m interested in Full Stack development.
+- 👀 I’m interested in JavaScipt Full Stack development and dabbling with Python.
 - 🌱 I’m currently learning everything on this planet.